stoplightio/elements/README.md

 ## How to use

-Instead of install the stoplight component instead use:
+Instead of installing the stoplight component use:

 ```bash
 $ npm install @jpmorganchase/elemental